-"Very early on, because I had severe pain, I was put on birth control (around 15-16 years old) in an effort to ease my pain during my cycles.
-They didn't explain to me at all what this could create at the hormonal level etc...
+"Very early on, as I had severe pain, I was put on contraception (around 15-16 years old) with the aim of easing my pain during my cycles.
+No one m'explained at all what this could create at hormonal level etc...
 When I stopped my hormonal contraception a few years ago, I found myself with a natural cycle.
 I started to suffer from pre-menstrual syndromes.
-No one had ever told me about it.
-I felt that it was quite cyclical, these periods where I was not well, or I was more anxious.
-They came back so I started to get interested.
+No one m'd ever told me about them.
+I felt it was cyclical, these periods when I wasn't feeling well, when I was more anxious.
+They kept coming back, so I started to m'get interested.
 I learned that it swas called premenstrual syndrome.
 While doing a little research I came across the Instagram account @spmtamere and I thought "ok actually I'm not alone".
-Because besides that it fluctuates.
+Because it fluctuates.
 There are cycles where I'll be very annoyed, cycles where I'll be very anxious.
-A few days before my period.
+A few days before periods.
 And I couldn't stand hearing this stuff any longer...
-Because when you're a little bit annoyed, a little bit too hypersensitive, people say "oh my, what's wrong with you, you're on your period?"
-Well yes, in fact!
-Yes, I'm going to have my period and it affects me.
-It's normal and in fact it's not serious.
-It's like a reproach when you can't control it.
-We do what we can with it, and we're the first ones to suffer from it."
+Because when you're a bit irritated, a bit too hypersensitive, people say "oh my, what's wrong with you, do you have your periods ?"
+Well, yes, actually!
+Yes, I'm going to have them and that has an influence on me.
+It's normal and actually it's not serious.
+It's like a reproach you can't control.
+We do what we can with it, and we're the first to suffer."

 How do you live your cycle?

-Do you have pain during your period?
+Do you experience any pain during your periods ?

-"Very early on, in middle school, every time I got my period I would have very, very severe pain that would prevent me from being in class.
-I would faint, so I made regular trips to the nurse's office.
-Sometimes I felt like they were telling me, "Oh, I'm fine.
-Maybe you're overdoing it a little bit.
-When it was really unbearable.
-I was put on birth control.
-That helped me.
-However, they didn't warn me about all the things that went along with it.
+"Very early on, in middle school, whenever I had my periods I had very, very strong pains that mprevented me from being in class.
+I would faint, so I made regular trips to the infirmary.
+Sometimes I had the impression that someone was saying to me: "Oh, it's okay,...
+Maybe you're overdoing it a bit".
+But it was really unbearable.
+I was m'put on contraception.
+It m'helped.
+However, they didn't m'warn me about all the things that went with it.
 In particular the loss of libido etc...
-That was not explained to me.
+That wasn't explained to me.
 I didn't make the connection right away.
-When I decided to stop taking hormonal contraception because I didn't want it for my body, I recovered all my natural sensations.
-It was nice to get my body back, but I had to deal with the pain again.
-That's still my problem today, I don't know what to do about the pain.
+When I decided to stop taking hormonal contraception because I didn't want that for my body, I got all my natural sensations back.
+It was good to reclaim my body, but I had to deal with the pain again.
+That's still my problem today: I don't know what to do about the pain.
 It's the same, it can go as far as fainting.
 It depends on the cycle.
-It's hard to think "I have a really important class, it falls during my period, am I going to be able to do this?" "yeah, no, I don't know."
-It's a little hard to deal with that way, yeah."
+It's hard to say to yourself, "I've got a really important course, it falls during my periods, am I going to be able to do it?"
+"Yes, no, I don't know.
+It's a bit difficult to manage on that side, yes."